arapulido/katacoda-scenarios/datadog-operator/step2.md

 my-datadog-operator-7d59d55df7-nq8bb      1/1     Running   0          2m14s
 ```

 Once we have the operator up and running, we are ready to deploy the Datadog agent.
-First, we are going to create two Kubernetes secrets to hold our Datadog API and APP keys:
+First, we are going to create a Kubernetes secret to hold our Datadog API key:

 `kubectl create secret generic datadog-secret --from-literal api-key=$DD_API_KEY`{{execute}}
-`kubectl create secret generic datadog-app-key --from-literal app-key=$DD_APP_KEY`{{execute}}

 Let's deploy now the Datadog node agent.
 Open the configuration we are going to apply and review it a bit `dd-operator-configs/datadog-agent-basic.yaml`{{open}}.
-Can you see the relation between the secrets we just created and that configuration?
+Can you see the relation between the secret we just created and that configuration?

 Let's apply it: